beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 Computer memory holds data of all kinds, right?
 It'll hold `float`s, `int`s, or whatever you have.
 To make memory easy to cope with, each byte of memory is identified by an integer.
-These integers increase sequentially as you move up through memory.
+These integers increase sequentially as you move up through memory^[Typically.
+I'm sure there are exceptions out there in the dark corridors of computing history.].
 You can think of it as a bunch of numbered boxes, where each box holds a byte^[A byte is a number made up of no more than 8 binary digits, or _bits_ for short.
 This means in decimal digits just like grandma used to use, it can hold an unsigned number between 0 and 255, inclusive.] of data.
 Or like a big array where each element holds a byte, if you come from a language with arrays.
 The number that represents each box is called its _address_.

 Now, not all data types use just a byte.
 For instance, an `int` is often four bytes, as is a `float`, but it really depends on the system.
 You